 Schedule Your Visit on Your Time

 Instead of letting the doctor’s office select your appointment time, you pick a day and a time that works best for you.
-Pick a time during the day when you are the least rushed and stressed.
-If you tend to get worked up as the day goes on, book an early morning appointment to get it out of the way.
+Make sure you select a time during the day when you are the least rushed and stressed to help prevent a bout of white coat hypertension (when your blood pressure rises because of the stress you feel at a hospital or other medical facility).

 Bring a Family Member or Friend

-Having someone with you as you sit and wait to get called back can be a great distraction.
-They can help keep you calm and be another set of ears if you’re prone to missing or forgetting things the doctor tells you.
+Having a friend or family member with you as you sit and wait to get called back can provide a great distraction.
+They can keep you calm and be another set of ears if you’re prone to missing or forgetting things the doctor tells you.

 Be Prepared